Aklilu Habte-Wold

 Tsehafi Taezaz Aklilu Habte-Wold (አክሊሉ ሀብተ ወልድ; 12 March 1912 – 23 November 1974) was an Ethiopian statesman and politician who served as Prime Minister of Ethiopia during the reign of Emperor Haile Selassie I from 1961 to 1974 until his resignation due to the civil and military unrest brought by the student youth uprising and internal pressures of the soon to come military junta.
 He previously served as foreign minister before his premiership from 1943 to 1958.
 He was described leading the position of "Minister of the Pen" an ex-officio title due to his role as prime minister and handling all the practical leadership roles in the Ethiopian Empire.

-Aklilu studied law at Paris-Sorbonne University (later Sorbonne University) from 1932 to 1936 where he earned his bachelor's of law from.
+Aklilu studied at Paris-Sorbonne University from 1931 to 1936, where he obtained a Licence en Droit, a Diplôme de Doctorat en Droit Public, a Diplôme de Doctorat en Economie, a Certificat d'Etudes Supérieures Commerciales, and a Certificate in Political Science.
 Later following the end of the Italian invasion of Ethiopia thus prompting his return to Ethiopia.
 He was appointed foreign minister by Emperor Haile Selassie I to serve under then Prime Minister Makonnen Endelkachew later Prime Minister Abebe Aregai who was assassinated in the failed 1960 coup later replacing him as Prime Minister officially in 1961 following Ethiopia's first election during the 1961 Ethiopian general election implemented from the new 1955 Constitution.
 As foreign minister Aklilu signed the charter of the United Nations making Ethiopia one of the only independent African states who founded the institute.

-He led the front efforts of building Ethiopian diplomacy as his time as the foreign minister and repairing the relations between post-fascism led Italy.
-And Ethiopia's placement in the global sphere as a politically neutral state in the pre-Non-Aligned Movement era towards the United States and the Soviet Union and other aligned countries while still fostering mutual beneficial relations between aligned nations.
+He led the efforts of building Ethiopian diplomacy during his time as the foreign minister and repairing the relations between post-fascism led Italy.
+Ethiopia's was placed in the global sphere as a politically neutral state, in the pre-Non-Aligned Movement era, towards the United States, the Soviet Union, and other aligned countries while still fostering relations between aligned nations.